gantFDT/icraft/README.md

 You can use iCraft Player for project integration to display 3D scenes, create element interactions, and animate effects.
 For details, please refer to [iCraft Player](https://github.com/gantFDT/icraft/blob/main/player-react.README.md)

 ## Conclusion
-The transition from 2D to 3D is an inevitable trend in architecture diagram development.
-As technology continues to advance and application requirements increase, 3D architecture diagrams will play important roles in more fields.

 From 2D to 3D, iCraft Editor helps you easily create intuitive three-dimensional architecture diagrams, making complex systems clear at a glance!

 iCraft Editor Official Website